Monochromatization interaction region optics design for direct s-channel Higgs production at FCC-ee: FCC-ee GHC monochromatization physics performance evaluations

 \section{FCC-ee GHC monochromatization physics performance evaluations}

 Two critical optical parameters, $\sigma_{W}$ and $\mathcal{L}_{\text{int}}$, serve as key indicators of the physics performance in collider experiments.
-To accurately assess the performance of the FCC-ee GHC monochromatization IR optics, we first calculated their $\sigma_{W}$ and $\mathcal{L}$ using the simulation tool Guinea-Pig~\cite{Schulte:1997nga}, taking into account the impact of BS.
+To accurately assess the performance of the FCC-ee GHC monochromatization IR optics, we first calculated their $\sigma_{W}$ and $\mathcal{L}$ using the simulation tool Guinea-Pig~\cite{Schulte:1997nga}, incorporating a preliminary estimation of the beam-beam effects.
 In this calculation, the particle distribution at the IP was not a realistic distribution generated by accelerator optics, but modeled as an ideal Gaussian distribution, comprising 40000 particles and defined by the following global optical performance parameters: $E_0$, $\sigma_{\delta}$, $\varepsilon_{x,y}$, $\beta_{x,y}^{\ast}$, $D_{x,y}^{\ast}$, $\sigma_{z}$, and $\theta_{c}$.
 Since Guinea-Pig simulates collisions per bunch crossing, it omits $n_{b}$ or $f_{r}$ when calculating $\mathcal{L}$.
 Therefore, when simulating the collision scenario at the IP for each optics design using Guinea-Pig, $N_{b}$ needs to be adjusted to an appropriate value so that the $\mathcal{L}$ calculated by Guinea-Pig under the assumed head-on collision configuration matches the analytical values of the corresponding optics design.
 Then, the $\mathcal{L}$ under the crossing-angle collision configuration should be calculated using the adjusted $N_{b}$.
+Besides, Guinea-Pig is unable to simulate BS effects in the presence of non-zero $D_{x,y}^{\ast}$.
+Therefore, during the simulations, the initial particle distributions were generated using theoretical values of $\sigma_{\delta}$, $\varepsilon_{x,y}$, and $\sigma_{z}$ that already account for the impact of BS.
+To avoid double-counting the BS effects, the corresponding simulation functionality was disabled in Guinea-Pig.

 Guinea-Pig simulates and records all the colliding $e^+ e^-$ pairs along with the following parameters of each pair: energy of the $e^+$, energy of the $e^-$, horizontal collision position, vertical collision position, longitudinal collision position, horizontal angle of the $e^+$, vertical angle of the $e^+$, horizontal angle of the $e^-$, and vertical angle of the $e^-$.
 The sum of the $e^+$ and $e^-$ energy gives the CM energy of each colliding pair.
 By analyzing the distribution of the CM energy, we could calculate the $\sigma_{W}$.
 The top of Fig.~\ref{fig11} compares the CM energy distribution of the “Standard ZES” and “MonochroM ZHV” optics.
 It is evident that the $\sigma_{W}$ is reduced with opposite correlation between transverse spatial position and energy deviation, thanks to the nonzero $D_{x,y}^{\ast}$.
 The correlation between collision energy and longitudinal position, depicted at the bottom of Fig.~\ref{fig11}, demonstrates that the monochromatization efficiency is diminished due to the $\theta_{c}$, in accordance with Eq.~\ref{eq3} and Eq.~\ref{eq4}.
 The $\sigma_{W}$ and $\mathcal{L}$ of all monochromatization IR optics are summarized in two tables: Table~\ref{tab3} for those based on the “FCC-ee GHC V22 Z” optics and Table~\ref{tab4} for those based on the “FCC-ee GHC V22 $\mathrm{t\bar{t}}$” optics.